jerryliangxia/jerryliangxia.github.io/_posts/2021-08-08-mern-full-stack.markdown

 ### Update!

-I've added a lot more to the site (so the link will definitely redirect you to something more interesting), here's a screen cap of it now, with a few other friends' posts 😊
+I've added a lot more to the site (so the link will definitely redirect you to something more interesting), here's a screen cap of it now, with a few other friends' posts:

 <p align="center">
     <img src ="../images/creating-a-full-stack-application/final-result.png" style="display: block; margin-left: auto; margin-right: auto; width:25%;min-width: 750px;"/>